-#Swedishmade is our weekly article series in which we feature famous brands, apps, artists, DJs and companies that are made in Sweden.
+In #Swedishmade we introduce famous brands, apps, artists, DJs, and companies that are made in Sweden.
 We’re skipping H&M, IKEA, and ABBA because we know that you already know they’re Swedish treasures – instead we are highlighting equally as awesome people, brands, and companies, that we are guessing you didn’t know were Swedish.
 Are we right or are we wrong?
 Don’t forget to vote in the poll below the article!

 At the age of nine, Alfred and his family moved to St. Petersburg, Russia.
-When first moving their, the family was so poor that Alfred had to sell matches on the street.
-Although the family was struggling during their first years in Russia, it wouldn’t be too long before Alfred’s father managed to grow his small workshop into a real business, even acquiring the Tsar of Russia as one of his clients.
-The company was successful up until the Russian revolution when Alfred, his parents, and brother moved back to Sweden.
+At first, the family was so poor that Alfred was forced to sell matches on the street.
+Although the family was struggling during their first years in Russia, it wouldn’t be long before Alfred’s father managed to grow his small workshop into a real business, even acquiring the Tsar of Russia as one of his clients.
+The company was successful up until the Russian revolution when Alfred, his parents, and brother had to move back to Sweden.

 Upon returning to Sweden, Alfred traveled to the United States for an internship with the famous Swedish inventor, John Ericsson, and later on to France as an apprentice for the chemist Théophile-Jules Pelouze.
 It was during his internship with Pelouze that Alfred’s interest in explosives was ignited, in particular, the chemical nitroglycerin.